The information in this article applies to customers on DocSend Advanced, Advanced Data Rooms, and Enterprise.

 Important:

-Upload content to a Space from your device
+To add content to a Space from a device:

 Your newly uploaded files should now be added to your Space.